Helen Evans practises in the fields of professional negligence, insurance, disciplinary, fraud and property-related work.

 - “Very bright and intuitive, she gives solid commercial advice.”

-Helen has experience of a very broad variety of claims against solicitors, with recent examples including lost litigation, employment, matrimonial and costs matters in addition to property, chancery and fraud work.
-Helen has acted, both led and on her own, in several pieces of large multi-party or managed litigation (involving issues such as the collapse of accident schemes, large frauds and “right to buy” schemes).
-Helen has also acted in numerous barristers’ negligence cases and has experience of wasted costs claims and civil restraining orders.
+Helen has experience of a variety of claims against solicitors, with recent examples including lost litigation, employment, matrimonial and costs matters in addition to property, chancery and fraud work (including undue influence).
+Many of her cases have a very high value.
+In February 2018, one of her cases (with Jonathan Hough QC) was named in the Lawyer Magazine’s list of top 20 cases of 2018.
+Helen has acted in several pieces of large multi-party or managed litigation (involving issues such as the collapse of accident schemes, large frauds and “right to buy” schemes).
+Helen has also acted in numerous barristers’ negligence cases and has experience of wasted costs claims and civil restraint orders.
 Helen is the co-editor of the solicitors’ and barristers’ chapters in Jackson & Powell on Professional Liability (with Hugh Evans).
-She also undertakes disciplinary work and is currently involved in proceedings before the Solicitors’ Disciplinary Tribunal.
+She also undertakes disciplinary work, including proceedings before the Solicitors’ Disciplinary Tribunal.

 Helen has also handled a broad range of disputes against surveyors and valuers (many of which have involved alleged large scale frauds).
-She has also acted on behalf of Banks bringing claims a variety of professionals arising out of property frauds as well as for the professional defendants (and in this context has experience of injunctive relief).
-She is currently instructed in a number of matters relating to negligent valuations of development sites (including in relation to large property portfolios).
+She has also acted on behalf of banks bringing claims a variety of professionals arising out of property frauds as well as for the professional defendants.